 Real estate investments are also great options once you've retired, helping supplement Social Security payments and other retirement funds you might already have in place.

-There are a lot of benefits for the markets you invest in, too.
+There are many benefits for the markets you invest in, too.
 You can help provide much-needed housing and stability for families, increase city tax revenues, support the local economy, and more.

 The best part?
 The more your community flourishes, the more your assets appreciate.
 It's a self-feeding circle that can really help you build wealth and long-term financial security.